-CCTV cameras, variable message signs, radar traffic detectors and a weather station linked via optic- fibre cables to operator consoles all enable the concessionaire in monitoring risk and ensuring ongoing adequate maintenance.
+CCTV cameras, variable message signs, radar traffic detectors and a weather station linked via Fibre-optic cables to operator consoles all enable the concessionaire in monitoring risk and ensuring ongoing adequate maintenance.

 According to the Chapman’s Peak Engineering Group the rockfall protection measures have reduced the risk of rockfalls reaching the road by 90%.
 However in cases of severe weather conditions the risk will be further reduced by closing the road temporarily.

-In terms of adhering to environment criteria, an independent environment scoping report was completed prior to the design and construction work commencing.
-An environment monitoring committee was appointed and an independent environmentalist constantly monitored the work.
-A environmental consultant supervised the removal of alien vegetation and harvested indigenous plant seeds.
+In terms of adhering to environmental criteria, an independent environmental scoping report was completed prior to the design and construction work commencing.
+An environmental monitoring committee was appointed and an independent environmentalist constantly monitored the work.
+An environmental consultant supervised the removal of alien vegetation and harvested indigenous plant seeds.
 These were propagated in a nursery and planted in disturbed areas.

 A landscape architect ensured that the structures conformed to the ‘sense of place’.
 This included ensuring that rock-packed retaining walls were reinforced with pigmented shotcrete and rocks packed into pigmented gabion baskets.